-- January 21, 2021: ED announced an extension of the interest, payment, and collections suspensions through September 30, 2021. - March 29, 2021: ED announced a suspension, through the end of the COVID-19 emergency, of the requirement that certain borrowers who received a Total and Permanent Disability (TPD) discharge provide subsequent earnings documentation in accordance with the three-year post-TPD monitoring period.
-ED also announced that TPD loan discharges would be restored for borrowers whose loans were reinstated because they did not submit such earnings documentation between March 13, 2020, and the end of the COVID-19 emergency.
-ED estimated more than 41,000 borrowers who had \$1.3 billion in loans reinstated would have their discharge restored and that 190,000 borrowers in their three-year monitoring period would not be required to submit earnings documentation. - March 30, 2021: ED announced the suspension of interest accrual and involuntary collections on GA-held FFEL program loans, retroactive to March 13, 2020.
+January 21, 2021: ED announced an extension of the interest, payment, and collections suspensions through September 30, 2021.

+March 29, 2021: ED announced a suspension, through the end of the COVID-19 emergency, of the requirement that certain borrowers who received a Total and Permanent Disability (TPD) discharge provide subsequent earnings documentation in accordance with the three-year post-TPD monitoring period.
+ED also announced that it would restore TPD loan discharges for borrowers whose loans were reinstated because they did not submit such earnings documentation between March 13, 2020, and the end of the COVID-19 emergency.
+ED estimated it would restore the discharges of more than 41,000 borrowers who had \$1.3 billion in loans reinstated and that it would not require 190,000 borrowers in their three-year monitoring period to submit earnings documentation.

+March 30, 2021: ED announced the suspension of interest accrual and involuntary collections on GA-held FFEL program loans, retroactive to March 13, 2020.
 ED also announced the transfer of some GA-held FFEL program loans that defaulted on or after March 13, 2020, to ED and the placement of such loans in good standing.
 In effect, this ensured that the transferred loans would be considered held by ED and subject to the interest, payments, and collections suspensions, retroactive to March 13, 2020.
-ED estimated that up to 1.14 million borrowers would be affected by this action. - August 6, 2021: ED announced an extension of the interest, payment, and collections suspensions through January 31, 2022. - August 19, 2021: ED announced an indefinite extension of the suspension of the requirement that certain borrowers who received a TPD discharge provide subsequent earnings documentation.
-While ED did not specifically reference COVID-19 in making this announcement, it extends the policy announced March 29, 2021, for which ED did reference COVID-19. - October 6, 2021: ED announced the establishment of the PSLF Limited Waiver.
-Under the waiver, through October 31, 2022, borrowers may receive PSLF payment credit for, among others, periods of repayment on Direct Loan, FFEL, and Perkins Loan program loans, regardless of whether payments were made according to a nonqualifying repayment plan, late, for less than the amount due, or prior to consolidation into the Direct Loan program.
-Borrowers with loans not made under the Direct Loan program must apply to consolidate their loan(s) into the Direct Loan program by October 31, 2022, to receive payment credit.
-Borrowers may also receive PSLF payment credit for periods of economic hardship deferment on or after January 1, 2013; military service deferment; or forbearance for active military state duty or military mobilization.
+ED estimated that up to 1.14 million borrowers would be affected by this action.

+August 6, 2021: ED announced a "final" extension of the interest, payment, and collections suspensions through January 31, 2022.

+August 19, 2021: ED announced an indefinite extension of the suspension of the requirement that certain borrowers who received a TPD discharge provide subsequent earnings documentation.
+While ED did not specifically reference COVID-19 in making this announcement, it extended the policy announced March 29, 2021, for which ED did reference COVID-19.

+October 6, 2021: ED announced the establishment of the PSLF Limited Waiver.
+Under the waiver, through October 31, 2022, borrowers could receive PSLF payment credit for, among others, periods of repayment on Direct Loan, FFEL, and Perkins Loan program loans, regardless of whether payments were made according to a nonqualifying repayment plan, late, for less than the amount due, or prior to consolidation into the Direct Loan program.
+Borrowers could also receive PSLF payment credit for periods of economic hardship deferment on or after January 1, 2013; military service deferment; or forbearance for active military state duty or military mobilization.

-As of August 2022, more than 175,000 borrowers have qualified for forgiveness benefits totaling \$10 billion as a result of the waiver; more than 1 million borrowers have received additional PSLF payment credit.
+As of October 2022, about 236,000 borrowers qualified for forgiveness benefits totaling about \$14 billion as a result of the waiver; more than 1 million borrowers have received additional PSLF payment credit.

-• December 22, 2021: ED announced an extension of the interest, payment, and collections suspensions through May 1, 2022.
+December 22, 2021: ED announced an extension of the interest, payment, and collections suspensions through May 1, 2022.